eHacksTeam/eHacks2017/README.md

 ## Goals:

--Do something with Data Vizualization
+ - Do something with Data Vizualization
--Do something with Big Data
+ - Do something with Big Data

 ## Finding rude people on twitter.